 What is the meaning of the balance sheet statistics of the Fed?

 There are a large number of ways in which the monthly statistics of the Fed can be exploited for a better understanding of the “big picture”.
 Statistics on currency in circulation give a good estimate of M1 (which includes overnight deposits and other short term instruments in addition to currency in circulation).
-Central bank liquidity swap statistics provide the best information on overseas dollar shortages, and can be helpful in predicting the behavior of central banks with respect to refinancing and liquidity operations.
+Central bank liquidity swap statistics provide the best information on overseas dollar shortages, and can be helpful in predicting the behaviour of central banks with respect to refinancing and liquidity operations.
 Federal Reserve custody holdings on behalf of foreign central banks give us information on short term trends (unlike central bank reserve accumulation statistics, which provide information on long term trends) in global reserve accumulation.

 Forextraders' Broker of the Month